-The new-build properties we sell come with a 'defects period' (usually 12 months from the date the property was completed, not from the date you moved in).
+The new-build properties we sell come with a 'defects period' (usually 12 months from the date the property was completed).
 This is when you can report any areas of defective workmanship or defective materials to us.
 We'll arrange for the builder to come back and put these defects right.